marymanruzhang/album-media-gallery/design-plan/design-journey.md

 > **Refer to your persona by name in each explanation.**

  ![sketch](/design-plan/sketch.jpg)
-For the catalog home page, it is a matrix style catalog with thumbnails that lead to a details page with more information of the album cover thumbnail that was pressed by Jenny.
-Jenny can also filter the album covers by genre with the filter button.
+For the catalog home page, it is a matrix style catalog with thumbnails that lead to a details page with more information of the album cover thumbnail that was pressed by Cassie.
+Cassie can add entries by pressing the upload icon in the middle.

-Moreover, for Cassie, there is an insert form that can be accessed when logged in and found by pressing the hamburger menu.
+Moreover, for Jenny, she can filter the album covers by genre with the filter button.

 ### Catalog Design Patterns (Milestone 1)
 > Explain how you used design patterns in your site's design.
 (1-2 sentences)

 I used design patterns of alignment through the matrix of thumbnails.
-I also used responsivenes design through the hamburger menu.
+I also used responsivenes design through the filter button.

 ## Implementation Plan (Milestone 1, Milestone 2, Milestone 3, Final Submission)